mharju/lab/README.md

 built in REPL window or use the CLJS REPL through nREPL with your editor.

 It also supports retrieving and passing live data to views using websocket.
-This is handy if you want to have live updates from a production system.
+This is handy if you want to have live updates from a production system or push data from a system under development for simple, visual introspection.

 ## Sessions